What is a Bias Incident?

 3. Denounce hateful acts and address fears.

-4. Involve everyone – teachers, counselors, staff, administrators, students, parents and community members – in finding solutions.
+4. Involve everyone – teachers, counselors, staff, administrators, students, families and community members – in finding solutions.

 6. Enforce appropriate consequences for perpetrators.